oxiby/oxiby-docs/src/guide/conditions.md

 ## Conditional expressions

-Conditional expressions allow our logic to __branch__ and do different things based on a comparison.
+Conditional expressions allow our logic to **branch** and do different things based on a boolean expression, such as a comparison.

 ```oxiby
 if name == "Oxiby" {